Keep up with what's happening at PARCC.

 PARCC states have committed to building a K-12 assessment system that:

 Collectively the states in PARCC educate about 22 million students.
-The PARCC states include: Arizona, Arkansas, Colorado, District of Columbia, Florida, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, and Tennessee.
+The PARCC states include: Arizona, Arkansas, Colorado, District of Columbia, Florida, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, and Tennessee.

 PARCC has produced many documents to serve as communications tools and resources for a variety of audiences to learn about the assessment system's history and development: